Wenn ich nicht hier bin, bin ich auf’m Sonnendeck | Johannes Büttner

 Johannes Büttner is working in the tradition of performance and social organisation.
-He explores the generalised precarity of our age: whether through considerations of energy, urbanity, new agism, esotericism or global and political crises.
+He explores the generalised precarity of our age: whether through considerations of energy, urbanity, new-agism, esotericism or global and political crises.
 Questions of authorship and the relationship between labour, craftsmanship and conceptual art in a collaborative work practice are central to his installations and performances.
 Recently he participated in the 16th Istanbul Biennial (2019) and in exhibitions at the Palais de Tokyo in Paris (2018), at La Panacée in Montpellier (2018) and at Basis in Frankfurt am Main (2017), among others.
-In 2018, he had solo exhibitions at Kunstraum C28 in Hanover and at Simultanhalle in Cologne.
+In 2018, he had solo exhibitions at Kunstraum C28 in Hannover and at Simultanhalle in Cologne.
 He showed performances at the Stedelijk Museum (2017), De Appel Art centre (2017) and the Art Weekend (2017) in Amsterdam.
 From 2015 – 2017 Büttner was a resident at De Ateliers in Amsterdam.

 This exhibition was kindly made possible thanks to the support of the City of Rotterdam, the Mondriaan Fund and the C.o.C.A.
 Foundation.

 The Factory, 2020

 TV’s, computermonitors, chains, Arduino, cables, aluminum.

 Scenario in collaboration with Coder Beejay, Hashan Fernando, Hakim, Lulu Romana, Ryan, Zent Prozent.